 With just 30 days at a rehab center, you can get clean and sober, start therapy, join a support group, and learn ways to manage your cravings.

 Making the decision to attend rehab requires much consideration and research.
-It is important to understand your treatment needs, while remaining aware of what services the treatment center provides.
-There are 14,500 treatment facilities available in the United States and honing down the options will help you make an informed decision most ideal for your needs.
+It is important to understand what type of treatment you are looking for, while remaining aware of what services the treatment center provides.
+There are 14,500 treatment facilities available in the United States and exploring your options will help you make an informed decision.

 Consider asking yourself some questions and focusing on factors, such as: